qinghua921/ortools/README.md

 The code is still being written, and if you have any questions, you can submit an issue.

+## Note

+The code is written on Windows, other platforms may not work.
+You'd better build the library by yourself.

 ## How to use

 Please refer to the C++ usage method and examples in cmake/or-tools_x64/examples